It has been said that a pair of Russell boots never wear out...they’re a once in a lifetime purchase.

 Please return shoes to: 285 S.W.
 Franklin Street, Berlin, WI 54923

 We ask that customers return items with a note of what they want done.
-Include name, address and telephone number and email.
-Repairs take about 3-4 weeks.
+Include name, address, telephone number, and email address.
+Repairs take about 4-8 weeks, depending on the amount of work that needs to be done.
 Shipping cost in U.S. for repairs is $20.00, if shipped postal there is an additional $12.00 charge.
 Shipping to Mexico and Overseas is $68.00.
+If you are shipping overseas, please take into consideration the time for shipping to and from.

 Resoling boots/shoes - $85.00